TALHA-089/SC-LAB-11/README.md

 # World of Zuul - Text Adventure Game

 ## Overview
-World of Zuul is a simple text-based adventure game implemented in Java.
-The game demonstrates object-oriented programming principles including **high cohesion**, **loose coupling**, and **responsibility-driven design**.
+World of Zuul is an exciting text-based adventure game implemented in Java.
+Players explore a university campus, collect items, and solve puzzles to win the game.
+The implementation demonstrates object-oriented programming principles including **high cohesion**, **loose coupling**, and **responsibility-driven design**.

+## Game Objective
+Find the **ancient golden key** hidden in the basement and bring it to the **computing admin office** to unlock the treasure and win the game!

 ## Project Structure